alexeypegov/learnmor.se/README.md

 # learnmor.se

-Just a simple tool to learn how to hear a Morse code
+Just a simple tool to learn how to read (I mean _hear_) Morse code.

 # Build
 1. install node